 Does Blow Drying Your Hair Damage It?

-Although high-quality hair dryers usually come with a heftier price tag, it’s less likely to damage your hair and brings a few special attributes along with them.
-For one, it’s often able to distribute heat more evenly, which helps to dry your hair faster.
+Although high-quality hair dryers usually come with a heftier price tag, they’re less likely to damage your hair and bring a few special attributes along with them.
+For one, they’re often able to distribute heat more evenly, which helps to dry your hair faster.
 The quicker your wet hair dries, the less time you need the heat on it.